John Morris Russell: Cincinnati Pops Orchestra

 On December 6, 2010, Russell was named conductor of the Cincinnati Pops Orchestra, effective September 1, 2011, succeeding the late Erich Kunzel.
 As the Cincinnati Pops Conductor, Russell programs and conducts performances annually at Music Hall and Riverbend Music Center, as well as leading performances in the community and overseeing the Orchestra's Lollipop Family Concerts.
-He will be staying with the Pops through the 2022–23 season.
+He will be staying with the Pops through the 2027–28 season.

 Hilton Head Symphony Orchestra

-Russell was named the music director and Principal Conductor of the Hilton Head Symphony Orchestra in March 2012.
-He began his Season with the Symphony on October 22, 2012.
-He has consistently won international praise for his extraordinary music-making and visionary leadership.
+Russell was named the Music Director and Principal Conductor of the Hilton Head Symphony Orchestra in March 2012.
+He began his season with the Symphony on October 22, 2012.
+There he leads the classical series as well as the Hilton Head International Piano Competition.

 Buffalo Philharmonic Orchestra

-In April 2015, Russell was named Buffalo Philharmonic Orchestra principal pops conductor.
+In April 2015, Russell was named Buffalo Philharmonic Orchestra Principal Pops conductor, following in the footsteps of Marvin Hamlisch and Doc Severinsen.

 Windsor Symphony Orchestra

-In May 2011, the University of Windsor announced Russell would receive an honorary degree during its spring convocation ceremony for his contributions to the growth and invigoration in musical life in Windsor, Ontario.
-Maestro Russell served as music director of the Windsor Symphony Orchestra in Windsor, Ontario, Canada, between 2001 and 2012.
-He conducted performances of 45 world premiers, many under the auspices of the Windsor Canadian Music Festival.
+Russell served as Music Director of the Windsor Symphony Orchestra in Windsor, Ontario, Canada, between 2001 and 2012.
+He conducted performances of 45 world premieres, many under the auspices of the Windsor Canadian Music Festival, and recorded the Juno nominated album of Prokofiev's Peter and the Wolf.
+During his time with the WSO, he was a two-time recipient of Ontario's Lieutenant Governor's Award for the Arts.
 In May 2011, the University of Windsor awarded him an honorary degree for his contributions to the growth and invigoration in musical life in Windsor, Ontario.